Shiitake mushrooms are one of the most popular mushrooms worldwide.

 They are prized for their rich, savory taste and diverse health benefits.

-Compounds in shiitakes may help fight cancer, boost immunity and support heart health.
+Compounds in shiitake may help fight cancer, boost immunity, and support heart health.

 This article explains everything you need to know about shiitake mushrooms.